BitCurator/bitcurator-access-webtools/README.md

   * http://www.virtualbox.org/
   * https://vagrantup.com

-Clone this repository using git.
-Need help installing git?
-See the **How to install a git client** section at the bottom of this page.
+Clone this repository with the following command in a terminal or command shell (Need help installing git?
+See the **How to install a git client** section at the bottom of this page):

-Check out the bitcurator-access-webtools software from GitHub with the following command in a terminal or command shell:

 ```shell
 git clone https://github.com/bitcurator/bitcurator-access-webtools